Witchland

 If the witchfinders came to your town, who would you have believed – and what would you have done?

-Moving from village to village, Professor Marion Gibson reveals how accusations grew out of everyday tensions – poverty, grief, and resentment – and how entire communities became involved in the persecution of the innocent.
-Drawing on newly uncovered historical records, this gripping historical account restores the voices of those accused of witchcraft.
-These were ordinary people, largely forgotten by history, along with their families and neighbours caught up in suspicion and moral panic.
+Moving from village to village in Scotland and England, Professor Marion Gibson reveals how accusations grew out of everyday tensions – poverty, grief, and resentment – and how entire communities took part in persecuting the vulnerable.
+Drawing on newly uncovered historical records, this gripping account restores the voices of those accused of witchcraft.
+Vivid and intimate, Witchland shows that these were ordinary people with extraordinary stories, largely forgotten by history, caught up in suspicion and moral panic.

-Both a powerful history and a warning from the past, Witchland is the captivating story of witchcraft, inequality and the violence that surfaces during times of political and economic upheaval.
+Witchland is a captivating story of fanaticism, inequality and the violence that surfaces during times of political upheaval.

 ISBN: 9781398545144